cloudberrydb/cloudberrydb/src/backend/utils/gdd/README.md

 example of unchanged waiting relations is waiting for a Xid lock(it can be only released after the holding transaction is over).
-An example of changed waiting relations is waiting for a tuple lock(the tuple lock can be released before the holding transaction is over.
+An example of changed waiting relations is waiting for a tuple lock(the tuple lock can be released before the holding transaction is over).
 For concrete examples, please refer the test cases.

-A proper global deadlock detector must be designed with these distrbuted system specific characteristics in consideration.
+A proper global deadlock detector must be designed with these distributed system specific characteristics in consideration.
 The basic requirements are that if there is a deadlock then find it out and break it, and make sure don't make false alarms.